sassoftware/saspy/saspy/doc/source/install.rst

     Python list.

 encoding -
+    NOTE: as of saspy V2.4.2, you no longer need to set the encoding.
+SASpy will determine the SAS session encoding and map that to the Python encoding for you.

     This is the Python encoding value that matches the SAS session encoding of the SAS session to which you are connecting.
 The Python encoding values can be found at `encodings-and-unicode <https://docs.python.org/